 “You’re right for the greater good, for the greater good,” Dave repeated the mantra again and again.

 “Right here,” said Dale as he maneuvered the truck out of traffic and up to the curb.
-He set the parking break and turned to Dave.
+He set the parking brake and turned to Dave.

 “Read?”
 He asked.